-The Honeywell Savings and Ownership Plan (the "Plan") is a defined contribution plan for certain employees of Honeywell International Inc. (the "Company").
-It is subject to the provisions of the Employee Retirement Income Security Act of 1974 as amended ("ERISA") and the Internal Revenue Code ("Code").
+The Honeywell Puerto Rico Savings and Ownership Plan (the "Plan") is a defined contribution plan for certain employees of Honeywell International Inc. (the "Company"), ADI of Puerto Rico, Inc. and Honeywell Aerospace de Puerto Rico, Inc. (together with the Company, the "Employer").
+It is subject to the provisions of the Employee Retirement Income Security Act of 1974 as amended ("ERISA") and the Puerto Rico Internal Revenue Code (the "Code").
 The following represents a summary of key provisions of the Plan but does not purport to be complete and is qualified in its entirety by the terms of the Plan.
 Participants should refer to the Plan document for a more complete description of the Plan's provisions.